PrincetonUniversity/install_pytorch/README.md

 module load anaconda3
 conda create --name=torch-env --channel https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda/ pytorch
 conda activate torch-env
-# accept the license agreement
+# accept the license agreement if asked
 ```

+Note that the `torchvision` package is not presently available for the PowerPC architecture.
+If you need datasets or models from this package you will need to install it on another cluster and transfer the code you need to Traverse.

 ### Perseus or Della